sspboyd/Presidential_Debates/README.md

 ## Features to Add or Explore
 - Implement explorable text interface.
 Rollover states for each bar such that you can scrub the timeline and see what is being said at each moment.
+- Add debate transcripts from previous elections.
+Or what about Lincoln Douglas Debates?
 - Different rendering for each transcript line.
 Look at using squares where the area is proportional to the number of words spoken.
 Maybe cirles?
 - Try out adjusting vertical location of axis based on end point of person who last spoke?
 Might be a way to see the interruption patterns move up and down?
 Hard to tell how this would work or look.
 - Add annotations